dependabot/cli/README.md

                 version: "22.04"
 ```

-This example scenario describes the expected behavior for Dependabot
+This example smoke test describes the expected behavior for Dependabot
 to update the base image of a Dockerfile from `ubuntu:17.04` to `ubuntu:22.04`.

 * The `input` field consists of a `job` and any `credentials`.